-Design Build makes Red Wing Construction your one stop shop for building design and design build construction.
+Design Build makes Red Wing Construction your one-stop shop for building design and design build construction in Red Wing, MN.
 You deal directly with us and we are accountable only to you.
 With Design Build, we use our in-house design build team’s talent and decades of combined experience to take your project from conception to completion.
 We also offer a warranty program that ensures we are there in case you need additional support.

 Phase I – Design and Budget